 In this post, we’re going to share our experiences of dog sledding from Rovaniemi, and then tell you everything you need to know so you can plan your own dog sledding trip in Finland.

 Table of Contents

-Rule one of husky sledding?
+Rule one of dog sledding?
 Don’t let go of the sled.
 Whatever happens – you don’t let go of the sled.
-How did that work out on my recent husky sledding adventure in Finland?
+How did that work out when I went husky sledding adventure in Lapland?
 I’ll get to that shortly.
 Let’s rewind a bit first.

 As you might know, I grew up in a warm place.
 The Seychelles to be precise.
 And I normally do my best to escape cold places for Winter if I can.